danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 Prepare three set of gestures that can be captured by a web camera.
 Each gesture has to be repeatedly trained by long pressing the colored 'TRAIN' button to generate the machine learning model based on the sample captured images as input data (also called training dataset) (see figure 10.2).
 This process is to train a computer to recognize the specific gestures/images/poses so that when there is new image input (as test dataset), the teachable machine can classify those gestures with various confidence levels, and then predict the corresponding output results.The three default output modes (GIF, Sound, Speech) can be further modified by searching for other set of images, sound and text.

-The most simpliest way to start is:
+The most simpliest ways to start are:

 1. Train 3 different set of gestures/facial expressions, then observe the predictive results as being shown in the various output forms.
 2. Test the boundary of recognition or classification problems, such as havng different test dataset with various marginal gestures or under different conditions:  What can(not) be recognized?